zhangt766/SarRec/README.md

 # 📦 Data Resources for MovieLens Project

-All data files used in this project are hosted on Hugging Face and can be accessed at huggingface website，will release after accept
+All data files used in this project are hosted on Hugging Face，will release after accept

 ## 📁 Contents